Melissa Jarrett: Reception

 In 1991, Barbara Toner of The Sydney Morning Herald said Melissa had the "best entrance on the year's first episode of Neighbours."
 Toner also bemoaned the scripting of scenes in which Melissa has symptoms of a brain tumour.
+TV Weeks Darren Devlyn said Amenta had "impressed Network Ten with her role as epileptic Melissa Jarrett".

-During a feature called "Twelve golden TV sex moments", men's magazine, FHM declared 1991 was Neighbours finest hour.
+During a feature called "Twelve golden TV sex moments", men's magazine, FHM declared 1991 was Neighbours' finest hour.
 With Amenta as Melissa, Rachel Friend as Bronwyn Davies and Natalie Imbruglia as Beth Brennan, they said "Good God: that was when being unemployed or permanently bed-ridden really meant something".
 In 2020, Adam Beresford writing for HuffPost opined that Melissa, Todd, Cody and Josh formed one of the "show's best teen groups".
+A writer from Carmarthen Journal chose the episode featuring Melissa hiding the damage to Hilary's piano and date with Todd in their pick of the day feature "The Highlights".
+They added that the date was "all set to end in disaster".